Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.16.5 - Unknown
 Private

+- [FlamePaper](https://www.mc-market.org/resources/19660) - FlamePaper is a 1.8.8 fork of PaperSpigot aiming to improve security and performance to make it stable as possible.
+Version: 1.8.8
+Currently Active

 - [flying squid](https://github.com/PrismarineJS/flying-squid) - flying squid is a server built-in JavaScript.
 It supports digging/placing blocks, World Generation and more.
 Version: 1.8 - 1.16
 Currently Active